Communist Party of Australia: Rise during World War II and the Labor United Front

+Following the invasion of the Soviet Union, the CPA shifted towards a collaborative United front approach to the Labor Party to fully support the Australian war effort against fascism.
+Party members held discussions with senior Labor ministers following the Curtin government entering office in 1941, pledging to provide full support to mobilise resources for the war effort.
+The CPA supported calls for conscription, increased working hours, condemned strike action in war industries, and minimised criticism of John Curtin and his government.
+By 1942, the Curtin government legalised the CPA, exempted communist trade union and party officials from conscription, and provided the party's newspaper Tribune with a 'generous newsprint allocation' under wartime paper rationing.

+During the united front period, the CPA's membership rose to 20,000, it won control of a number of important trade unions, and a Communist candidate, Fred Paterson, was elected to the Queensland parliament.
+The Communist Party achieved a majority of seats in the New South Wales' Kearsley Shire from 1944 to 1947.
+The Shire was committed to municipal socialism, advocating nationalisation of electricity and the expansion of the social wage, and was unique for its commitment to activism around federal and international affairs.
+But the party remained marginal to the Australian political mainstream.
+The Australian Labor Party remained the dominant party of the Australian left.

 Postwar

 After 1945 and the onset of the Cold War, the party entered a steady decline.
 Following the new line from Moscow, and believing that a new "imperialist war" and a new depression were imminent, and that the CPA should immediately contest for leadership of the working class with the Australian Labor Party, the CPA launched an industrial offensive in 1947, culminating in a prolonged strike in the coal mines in 1949.
-The Chifley Labor government saw this as a Communist challenge to its position in the labour movement, and used the army and strikebreakers to break the strike.
+The Chifley Labor government saw this as a communist challenge to its position in the labour movement, and used the army and strikebreakers to break the strike.
 The Communist Party never again held such a strong position in the union movement.

-In 1949, the USSR detonated its first atomic bomb and Mao Zedong gained control in China.
+In 1949, Victoria commenced a 154-day royal commission into the state branch of the CPA, the USSR detonated its first atomic bomb and Mao Zedong gained control in China.
 A year later, North Korea invaded South Korea and in 1951, during the Korean War, the Liberal government of Robert Menzies tried to ban the Communist Party of Australia, first by legislation that was declared invalid by the High Court, then by referendum to try to overcome the constitutional obstacles to that legislation.
 The 1951 referendum was opposed by the Communist Party as well as the Australian Labor Party, and was narrowly defeated.
-The issue of Communist influence in the unions remained potent and led to the Australian Labor Party split of 1955 and the formation of the Democratic Labor Party comprising disaffected ALP members who were concerned over Communist influence in Australian unions.
+The issue of communist influence in the unions remained potent and led to the Australian Labor Party split of 1955 and the formation of the Democratic Labor Party comprising disaffected ALP members who were concerned over communist influence in Australian unions.